dodSONSoftware/kubernetes-cluster-builder/README.md

 * Gets the IP Address, for verification that it was applied correctly
 * Installs the samba share
 * Creates a `git` user
-* Creates required folder for gitea oand postgres in the `/mnt/archive` folder
+* Creates the required folders for gitea and postgres in the `/mnt/archive` folder
 * Installs `Gitea` along with `postgres`
 * Checks the private docker repository by retrieving it's catalog
 * Asks if you would like to delete this script file